scmacdon/AWSBlog/README.md

                             .setter(GreetingItems::setMessage))
                     .build();

-    	// Uses the Enhanced Client to inject a new post into a DynamoDB table public void injectDynamoItem(Greeting item){
+    	// Uses the enhanced client to inject a new post into a DynamoDB table public void injectDynamoItem(Greeting item){

         Region region = Region.US_EAST_1;